bootladder/blogposts/goodposts/2020-04-09-gcc-wconversion.md

 But then I realized something:  I'm using a Cortex M7 with a double precision floating point unit.
 That means I can use doubles!
 Continuing on, it turns out, that my sample buffers which were `float`s, can now be doubles also.
 In fact, I **should** use either exclusively doubles or exclusively floats because converting between them requires a conversion instruction.

+> Converting float <--> double requires a CPU instruction
+> (atleast on ARM Cortex M's)
+> So use one or the other, float or double.

 I had originally made up a `typedef float sample_t` because I wasn't sure if I wanted to do floating or fixed point.
 I went with floating point and now
 I'm really glad I did the typedef because now I can just change it to `typedef double sample_t` and that changes in hundreds of places.